brainuser5705/brainuser5705.github.io/_includes/korean.md

 Next is to repeat it a bunch of times until it's ingrained in my memory.
 I also found an Anki deck of minimal pairs so that'll help my listening more to.
 But it is in practice (aka the real world) that will truly test me...

 > A bit of an aside...my very first introduction to Hangul was this [comic](https://www.ryanestrada.com/learntoreadkoreanin15minutes/).
 It is great for visual mnemonics but eventually I ended equating the English pronunication of the letters to Hangul.
 It also doesn't explain the difference between regular (ㄱ), aspirated (ㅋ) and tense consonants (ㄲ) that well, which I think is the hardest part about Korean phonetics for English speakers.
 So for newcomers, definitely use it in the beginning but once you got it down, switch over to IPA.

----

-# Background

-I've been learning on and off now for about a year.
-Did some Billy Go videos - learned Hangul, basic phrases, vocab and grammar.
-Then stopped to take a more independent approach with Anki + ChatGPT.
-Then stopped completely.
-Then did some periodic readings of TTMIK's Korean reading books.

-Since March 2025, my studying method has included:
-- doing 3-5 new words on Anki
-    - categorized by parts of speech, themes
-    - accompanied with example sentences, conjugation, English translation, visual cues
-- Webtoons
-    - copying the sentences and asking ChatGPT to explain the grammar
-    - putting key vocab/phrases into Anki
-- occasionally watching YouTube videos
-- beginner podcasts